Wednesday, 17 April 2024

 In 1983, after the junta fell, he was finally forced into an acceptance of plebeian democracy, the very thing he had always most detested.

 Rubbish!
 Borges was a vocal supporter of Hipolito Yrigoyen during his 'criollismo' phase.
 Sadly, the Great Depression put paid to the career of a great democrat, a true man of the people and a remarkable politician.
 I suppose President Illia could be said to be Yrigoyen's heir.
 But he sided with the US against Cuba.
 Perhaps this was because of a Cuban backed insurgency in the province of Salta.
 Illia represented universalism & 'Krausist' idealism.
 Kraus was a pal of Schopenhauer who knew Sanskrit.
 I may mention that Octavio Paz (who did get a Nobel) was Mexico's Ambassador in New Delhi between '62 and '65.
 He instructed the Indians in the finer points of various Latin American political ideologies.
 Still, we believed Argentina was 'White' whereas Mexico had embraced a mixed racial identity.
 Thus even Illia wasn't really 'non-aligned'.
 Still, my point is Borges was associated with the tradition represented by Yrigoyen and Illia.
 True, Yrigoyen's grand-nephew- a human rights lawyer tortured and expelled by the Junta- was more left wing but, in India, we would have plenty of such people- e.g. Nandita Haksar.
 The problem with the human-rights guys was that any administration they favored still fucked up economically.
-They didn't really represent a real alternative rather than a retreat into virtue signaling solipsism.
+They didn't really represent an alternative rather than a retreat into virtue signaling solipsism.

 A decade of infernal anguish for his beloved country had at last taught him that state terror is more detestable still.